Mondelez International (MDLZ)

 AI Analysis | Feedback

-Mondelez International (MDLZ) primarily sells its products to **other companies**, specifically large retail chains, wholesalers, and distributors, who then sell the products to individual consumers.
-Therefore, its major customers are other businesses.
+Mondelez International (MDLZ) primarily sells its snack food and beverage products to other companies, which then distribute or sell these products to individual consumers.
+Its major customers are large retail and wholesale organizations across various channels mentioned in the company description.

 AI Analysis | Feedback